Convex Covering Using Collections of Convex Polygons and Set Cover: Collections

 Next, we show how to adapt this algorithm to enumerate all $S$-maximal convex polygons.
 As there are infinitely many $P$-maximal polygons, it is essential to restrict our set $S$.
 Different sets $S$ will be described later in this section.

-If the polygon $P$ has no holes and $S$, then there is a bijection between the maximal cliques in the visibility graph of $S$ on $P$ and the $S$-maximal convex polygons.
-While this statement is no longer true when $P$ has holes, we can adapt the Bron-Kerbosch algorithm to enumerate all $S$-maximal convex polygons as shown in Listing~\ref{l:mbk}.
+If the polygon $P$ has no holes and $S$, then there is a bijection between the maximal cliques in the visibility graph of $S$ with respect to $P$ and the $S$-maximal convex polygons.
+While this statement is no longer true when $P$ has holes, we can adapt the Bron-Kerbosch algorithm to enumerate all $S$-maximal convex polygons as shown in Listing~\ref{l:mbk}, that takes the polygon holes into account.
 Figure~\ref{f:max} shows how the number of $V$-maximal convex polygons grows for different instances and that we can compute all $V$-maximal convex polygons quickly for instances with around 10 thousand vertices.

 Let $S_1$ be the set of the endpoints of the largest segments inside $P$ that contain each edge of $P$ (Figure~\ref{f:sets}).
 It is easy to see that $|S_1| \leq 2 |V|$.
 However, as shown in Figure~\ref{f:maxp}, we are only able to compute all $(V \cup S_1)$-maximal convex polygons for instances with less than one thousand vertices.
 It is possible that a modified version of the Bron-Kerbosch algorithm gives better results, either by using a pivot or choosing a particular order for the points, but we have not succeeded in obtaining significant improvements.
 Another natural set of points is the set $S_2 \supseteq S_1$ defined as the intersection points (inside $P$) of the lines containing the edges of $P$ (Figure~\ref{f:sets}).
 The set $S_2$ may however have size roughly $|V|^2$.
 Hence, computing all $(V \cup S_2)$-maximal convex polygons is only feasible for very small instances.